One way to enjoy wine is to go alone to Texas wine country.

 Old 290 Brewery, Johnson City

-My wine country solo trip went up a notch when I found out they have live music on the weekends.
+My wine country solo trip went up a notch when I learned they have live music on the weekends.
 I love live music, and since I was staying at the resort, it didn’t feel strange to sit by myself and listen to the music.

 On the weekends, you can get a full breakfast at Carter Creek Resort and Spa—try a Texas omelet.